YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/virtual.md

 a **virtual** method has an **implementation** in a base class as well as derived the class.
 It is used when a method's basic functionality is the same but sometimes more functionality is needed in the derived class.
 A virtual method is created in the base class that can be overriden in the derived class.

-**virtual** keyword is used to modify a method, property, indexer, or event declaration and allow for it to be overridden in a derived class.
+**virtual** keyword is used to modify a method, property, indexer, or event declaration and allow for it to **be overridden in a derived class**.

 If a member in the subclass has the same name as the one in the base class, the member in the subclass replaces (or hides) the member in the base class.